Social Democratic Youth of Denmark

 The Social Democratic Youth of Denmark (Danmarks Socialdemokratiske Ungdom, DSU) is the national youth wing of the Danish Social Democrats.
 It is not to be confused with Frit Forum, which is for those in higher education, and whose membership is not restricted by age, unlike the DSU.
 The organisation is autonomous from the Social Democrats and as such is entitled to formulate its own policies and devise its own campaigns.

 The Social Democratic Youth movement was established in 1920 after a break-up of the former youth organisation, the Social Democratic Youth League (Socialdemokratisk Ungdomsforbund, SUF).
 At first, the organisation was known as the "DsU".
 The founders of DSU wanted to change the Danish society by gradual reforms and not by revolution.

 The Social Democratic Youth of Denmark is independent of the Social Democrats.
 This allows them to formulate their own policies and make their own campaigns.
 Prominent Social Democrats beginning their political work in the Social Democratic Youth include prime ministers Hans Hedtoft, H. C. Hansen, Jens Otto Krag, Anker Jørgensen and Mette Frederiksen, as well as ministers Per Hækkerup and Morten Bødskov.

 Affiliations

 DSU is a member of Dansk Ungdoms Fællesråd (DUF), the Forbundet Nordens Socialdemokratiske Ungdom (FNSU), the Young European Socialists (YES) and the International Union of Socialist Youth (IUSY).

 Chairs

-The incumbent chair of Social Democratic Youth is Katrine Evelyn Jensen, who was elected at the DSU 2022 Congress in May.
-The general secretary of the DSU is Signe Kaulberg Jespersen, who was also elected at the 2022 Congress in May.
+The incumbent chair of Social Democratic Youth is Ingrid Kjærgaard, who was elected at the DSU 2026 Congress in May.
+The general secretary of the DSU is Sebastian Schwartz, who was also elected at the 2026 Congress in May.